risen228/craco-alias/README.md

          plugin: CracoAlias,
          options: {
            source: "tsconfig",
+           // baseUrl SHOULD be specified
+           // plugin does not take it from tsconfig
+           baseUrl: "./src",
            // tsConfigPath should point to the file where "baseUrl" and "paths" are specified
            tsConfigPath: "./tsconfig.extend.json"
          }